nikhilweee/nikhilweee.github.io/content/blog/017-nyu-hpc-setup.md

 +++

 Although NYU already a dedicated [website](https://sites.google.com/nyu.edu/nyu-hpc) with all the documentation to get started with the HPC cluster, here's a set of tricks that I use to ease up the workflow by a significant amount.
+Even if you're not affiliated with NYU, I believe you'd still be able to benefit from this post if your organization uses [Slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager).

 {{<toc>}}

-# First things first
+# Getting Started
+---
 Here's something that I recommend doing for any remote server that you'll access frequently.

 ## 1. Passwordless SSH